ricardodeazambuja/Quad_Exploration/README.md

-The modifications allow the visualisation the points that are interacting with the quadcopter at the moment (in red) and the full cloud (orange).
+The modifications allow the visualisation of the points that are interacting with the quadcopter at the moment (in red) and the full cloud (orange).
 It also shows the force (red arrow):

 ![animation_1_3](https://user-images.githubusercontent.com/6606382/153913265-6aa5f41f-1db1-447d-8bff-1076c5c9cb16.gif)